re-rxjs/react-rxjs.org/docs/api/utils/collectValues.md

 ---

-A [pipeable operator] that collects all the [`GroupedObservable`]s emitted by the source and emits a `Map` with the latest values of the inner observables.
+A [pipeable operator] that collects all the [`GroupedObservable`]s emitted by the source and emits a `Map` with the latest values of the inner Observables.

 ```ts
 function collectValues<K, V>(): OperatorFunction<GroupedObservable<K, V>, Map<K, V>>